okaminu/public-private-keygen/README.md

 # public-private-keygen
-Simple private and public key generator that works only with numbers.
+Simple private and public key generator that is implemented only using mathematical operations.
+Works with decimal numbers, but can easily be made to work with binary.
+Intentionaly didn't write tests or imposed code cleanliness, since the project purpose is to prototype and exercise to have better understanding how public-private keys internaly work by only reading math behind it and coding the implementation.